vishaltak/gitlab-development-kit/doc/howto/zoekt.md

 ### Configure Zoekt in development

 Zoekt must be enabled for each namespace you wish to index.
-Given the default ports for Zoekt in GDK and assuming your local instance has a namespace called `flightjs` (which is a GDK seed by default), run the following from the Rails
+Launch the Rails console with `gdk rails c`.
+Given the default ports for Zoekt in GDK and assuming your local instance has a namespace called `flightjs` (which is a GDK seed by default), run the following from the Rails console:
-console:

 ```ruby
 ::Feature.enable(:index_code_with_zoekt)